casprwang/blog/src/pages/blog/blog/2017-08-11-functional-programming-makes-imperfect-algorithm.md

 ---
 I love functional programming(FP), but at the same time, it makes me tend to reach more space and time in computing.

 As one of the core principles in FP, is avoiding declaring variables, not even temporary variables.
 Which means all the data are supposed to be taken from the arguments.
-And so in Javascript, functional programmers tend to avoid `for` looping and make the best use of `Array.prototype.map`, `Array.prototype.reduce`(my favorite), eg., and loop the iterators without touching the variables out of the function's scope.
+And so in Javascript, functional programmers tend to avoid `for` looping and make the best use of `Array.prototype.map`, `Array.prototype.reduce`(my favorite), etc., and loop the iterators without touching the variables out of the function's scope.

 In this example, the algorithm is for determining whether an array of numbers has duplicate elements.